 Regulating bone density should begin early in life.
 Children and young adults who are taught good habits for health will typically maintain these practices for life and will demonstrate stronger bones as they get older.

-This dissertation examines how diminished bone density can create big problems if left unchecked.
+This dissertation examines how diminished bone density can create big health problems if left unchecked.
+Once full osteoporosis develops, even the most dramatic treatment might fall short of preventing major negative consequences on overall wellness.

 Bone density testing should be a normal part of any adult health maintenance program.
 Reduced bone density can be caused by a variety of reasons including genetic predisposition, gender, poor athletic condition, inadequate diet or problematic health status.